HackerN64/F3DEX3/docs/Documentation/Porting your Romhack.md

   emulate point lights in a scene with a directional light recomputed per actor.
   You can now just send those to the RSP as real point lights, regardless of whether the display lists are vanilla or new.
-- If you are porting a game which already had point lighting (e.g. Majora's Mask), note that the point light kc, kl, and kq factors have been changed, so you will need to redesign how game engine light parameters (e.g. "light radius") map to these parameters.
+- If your game already had point lighting, note that the point light kc, kl, and kq factors have been changed, so you will need to redesign how game engine light parameters (e.g. "light radius") map to these parameters.

 ## Changes Required for New Features